Logo Clones

 — John McWade

-To avoid ending up with a mark that looks suspiciously like someone else’s, it’s best to work with a designer who understands the nuance in creating unique logos.
-If you yourself are a designer who’s just starting out, learn the fundamentals so you don’t fall for common visual mistakes.
+If you are a designer who’s just starting out, learn the fundamentals so you don’t fall for common visual mistakes.

 Kervin FerreiraComment